gregecmaregec/gregecmaregec.github.io/_pages/philosophy.md

 God is:

-What bring order out of chaos.
+What bring order out of chaos.<br>
-What brings cells and atoms to strive for their stable variations, i.e. homeostasis.
+What brings cells and atoms to strive for their stable variations, i.e. homeostasis.<br>
-God is the manliness in men.
+God is the manliness in men.<br>
-God is the the taste in water.
+God is the the taste in water.<br>

-What God is not:
+What God is not: <br>

-God is not chaos.
+God is not chaos.<br>
-God is not the mother of the universe.
+God is not the mother of the universe.<br>
-God is not quantum uncertainty.
+God is not quantum uncertainty.<br>
-God is not the femininity in women.
+God is not the femininity in women.<br>
-God is not the exsistance before God.
+God is not the exsistance before God.<br>

 The above is a profound truth.
-Yet the opposite of a profound truth is another profound truth.
+Yet the opposite of a profound truth is another profound truth. <br>

 There is no real name for the feminine representation of the divine.
-Goddess does not suffice, as it portrays the feminine in a masculine domain.
+Goddess does not suffice, as it portrays the feminine in a masculine domain. <br>
-For the lack of a better word, the ancient Chinese called it the Tao.
+For the lack of a better word, the ancient Chinese called it the Tao.<br>
-Yet much like the Tao that can be told is not the eternal Tao, the God that can be interpolated is not the eternal God.
+Yet much like the Tao that can be told is not the eternal Tao, the God that can be interpolated is not the eternal God.<br>

-God is masculine, as is order,
+God is masculine, as is order,<br>
-Tao is feminine, as is chaos.
+Tao is feminine, as is chaos.<br>
-When the masculine and feminine combine, all things achieve harmony.
+When the masculine and feminine combine,<br>
+all things achieve harmony.

 <br>
 `4`

-The universe is certain.
+The universe is certain.<br>

-Even if in the quantum realm things really are uncertain in the final anaylsis of things, their uncertainty is already integrated into the universe.
+Even if in the quantum realm things really are uncertain in the final anaylsis of things,<br>
+their uncertainty is already integrated into the universe.<br>
-The certainty encapsulating the uncertain, makes it certain.
+The certainty encapsulating the uncertain, makes it certain.<br>
-A certain uncertainty itself is certain.
+A certain uncertainty itself is certain. <br>

-The Universe has already adjusted to this.
+The Universe has already adjusted to this.<br>
 You should, too.

 <br>
 `5`

-Whoever understands the origin of the Universe as hydrogen and heat, from which everything arose:
+Whoever understands the origin of the Universe as hydrogen and heat, from which everything arose:<br>

-understands that either everything is conscious - or nothing is.
+understands that either everything is conscious - <br>
+or nothing is.

 <br>